LearnersGuild/learning-os/GLOSSARY.md

 # Chapter

+TODO: Consider calling this a collective!

 A group of cohorts that share their skills with each other.
+Chapters are committed to developing the same craft.
 Chapter is a game object.
+Players in the same chapter are committed to each others learning.

 # Cohort